-- The hose is not kink-free making it more difficult to work uninterrupted.
+- The hose is not kink-free, making it more challenging to work uninterrupted.

 Back into heavy-duty pressure washers, the PowerBoss is as mean as it sounds.
-So is the price tag, but you get what you pay for.
+Unfortunately, the price tag is, but you get what you pay for.

 In this case, you’re paying for 3,100 PSI and 2.7 GPM powered by a 187 cc Honda GC190 engine.
-You also get a 1-gallon detergent tank, four quick-connect nozzles, a 25-foot hose, and 10″ pneumatic wheels.
-All pretty standard inclusions for any quality pressure washer.
+You also get a 1-gallon detergent tank, four quick-connect nozzles, a 25-foot hose, and 10″ pneumatic wheels—all standard inclusions for any quality pressure washer.

-The possible 90-day warranty may alarm you less when you take into consideration that PowerBoss had all of their units tested at an independent lab.
-The Pressure Washer Manufacturer’s Association certified them, and all the specifications are verified as accurate before you ever make a purchase.
+The possible 90-day warranty may alarm you less when you consider that PowerBoss had all its units tested at an independent lab.
+In addition, the Pressure Washer Manufacturer’s Association certified them, and all the specifications are verified as accurate before making a purchase.

 Given the size of the engine and the water pressure, you expect a beefier machine.
-It’s surprising to learn that the PowerBoss only weighs 62 pounds.
+So it’s surprising to learn that the PowerBoss only weighs 62 pounds.

 That makes it a perfect choice for homeowners who need more power than the other lightweight models we’ve reviewed.
-You’re striking a good balance here between a manageable size and job-appropriate PSI.
+So again, you’re striking a balance between a manageable size and job-appropriate PSI.

-- The Honda engine is ultra-reliable and runs great with proper maintenance.
+- The Honda engine is ultra-reliable and runs excellent with proper maintenance.

 - You can easily log more than 100 hours of use without noticing a decline in performance.